Asymptotic posterior normality of the generalized extreme value distribution: Proof of asymptotic posterior normality for the GEV distributions

-in which $w_i(\btheta)$ is defined in \eqref{wi} and $\hat{\btheta}_n=(\hat{\tau}_n,\hat{\mu}_n,\hat{\xi}_n)$.
+in which $W_i(\bEta)$ is defined in \eqref{wi} and $\hat{\bEta}_n=(\hat{\tau}_n,\hat{\beta}_n,\hat{\xi}_n)$.
 Then: \begin{enumerate}[label=(\roman*)] \item There almost surely exists $N$ such that, for any $n>N$, $C_n\geq B_n$. \item $\lim_{n\rightarrow\infty}C_n/B_n=1$ almost surely if and only if \ref{C3} holds. \item In addition, $\lim_{n\rightarrow\infty} B_n^{1/n}=\tau_0^{-1} \exp\{-(\xi_0\gamma+\gamma+1)\}$ almost surely, where $\gamma$ is the Euler–Mascheroni constant. \end{enumerate} \end{lemma} \begin{proof} Since \ref{C1} and \ref{C2} have been validated in Section~\ref{sec:cond_1_2}, Lemma 2.1 in \citet{chen1985asymptotic}, i.e., Lemma~\ref{lem:bounded_concentration} in Appendix \ref{appendix:revised_proof}, gives

+almost surely.
 The equality holds if and only if \ref{C3} holds.
 Therefore, there almost surely exists $N>0$ such that, for all $n>N$,

-which can be expanded into the stated lower bound with \eqref{Log-lik} and one of the score equations $\sumN w_i^{-1/\hat{\xi}_n}(\hat{\btheta}_n)=n$.
-Finally, the limit of the lower bound can easily obtained using Lemma~\ref{lem:pseudo_SLLN} and the continuity of the prior around the true parameters $\btheta_0$. \end{proof}
+which can be expanded into the stated lower bound using \eqref{Log-lik} and one of the score equations $\sumN W_i^{-1/\hat{\xi}_n}(\hat{\bEta}_n)=n$.
+Finally, the limit of the lower bound can be obtained using Lemma~\ref{lem:pseudo_SLLN} and the continuity of the prior around the true parameters $\bEta_0$. \end{proof}